See the Story Index for Wael Abdelgawad’s other stories.

 The tattooed leader and the gold-toothed punk with the crowbar stared in shock.

 I charged him.
 His eyes widened in panic and he struggled to free his gun, which had caught on the elastic of his waistband.
 An instant later I was on him like a leopard on an antelope.
 He stumbled backward and I rode him to the ground.
 He landed hard on his back, striking the back of his head on the asphalt.
-His eyes rolled up and his body began to seize.
+His eyes rolled up and he went into a fencing response, a rigid posture that the body assumes following concussion, with the arms held forward and flexed.
+I’d seen it before.
+He was out for the count.

 I heard a slight sound behind me and knew in my gut that the crowbar was whistling toward the back of my head.
 I rolled away, came to my feet, and turned with my knife in front of me.

 Gold Tooth’s face was twisted in fear and rage.
-To his credit, he ran forward and swung the crowbar at my head with everything he had.
+He ran forward and swung the crowbar at my head with everything he had.

 There’s an art to defending against a heavy, blunt instrument like a crowbar.
 Picture the attacker’s arm fully extended, with the weapon cutting through the air.
 Now imagine that the end of the crowbar is drawing a line through the air, forming an arc.
 That arc represents the continuum of maximum impact.
 That was where I didn’t want to be.
 All I had to do as a defender was position myself either outside the arc – beyond the reach of the weapon – or deep inside it, where the weapon would have little impact.